sharkwouter/oceanpop/BUILDING.md

 make
 ```

-The resulting ``match-theory.vpk`` file can be copied to the Vita and installed with Vitashell.
+The resulting ``oceanpop.vpk`` file can be copied to the Vita and installed with Vitashell.
 Then it can be started from the home screen.

 ## Playstation Portable